… continued from the Table of Contents

 [Life] offers every mind its choice between truth and repose.
 Take which you please, — you can never have both.
 Between these, as a pendulum, man oscillates.
 He in whom the love of repose predominates will accept the first creed, the first philosophy, the first political party he meets, — most likely his father’s.
 He gets rest, commodity, and reputation; but he shuts the door of truth.
 He in whom the love of truth predominates will keep himself aloof from all moorings, and afloat.
 He will abstain from dogmatism, and recognize all the opposite negations, between which, as walls, his being is swung.
 He submits to the inconvenience of suspense and imperfect opinion, but he is a candidate for truth, as the other is not, and respects the highest law of his being.

 I now felt that an intellectual voyage lay ahead and that I might never anchor.
-Then, as I was about to enter college, philosophical discussions with a friend further awoken me, as Kant said of encountering Hume, from my dogmatic slumber.
+Then, as I was about to enter college, discussions with a friend who was majoring in philosophy further awoken me, as Kant said of encountering Hume, from my dogmatic slumber.
 It was as if a dam had broken within me, forcing me to see the parochialism of my childhood indoctrination.
-I now wanted to live and die with as large a mind as possible and I had an irresistible desire to explore the mindscape.
-In other words, I had fallen in love with philosophy becoming, in Dostoyevsky’s words, “one of those who don’t want millions but an answer to their questions.”
+I now wanted to live and die with as large a mind as possible and an irresistible desire to explore the mindscape swelled within.
+I had fallen in love with philosophy becoming, in Dostoyevsky’s words, “one of those who don’t want millions but an answer to their questions.”

 Then a careful reading of “Aristotle’s Metaphysics” led me to wonder if his view of teleology—that reality strives unconsciously toward ends—could be reconciled with modern evolutionary theory which is decidedly non-teleological.
-This led to my discovery of Piaget’s conception of evolution with its concept of equilibrium, the biological and epistemological analog of the quasi-teleological approach I had been seeking.
+This led to my discovery of Piaget’s Conception of Evolution with its concept of equilibrium, the biological and epistemological analog of the quasi-teleological approach I had been seeking.
 I now saw how evolution could be characterized as a non-deterministic orthogenesis.
-Perhaps then evolution and progress could be reconciled after all.
+Perhaps evolution and progress could be reconciled after all.

-So, as a result of six years of graduate study, I had come to believe that evolution was the key to understanding everything from the cell to the cosmos, that the minds and behaviors of human beings are largely explained by biology, that there was evidence that reality unfolds in a progressive direction, and that the meaning of human life must be found, if it was to be found at all, in cosmic evolution.
-Naturally, this led me to wonder if the cosmos becomes increasingly meaningful as it evolves or whether there really is any direction to cosmic evolution.
+So, as a result of six years of graduate study, I had come to believe that evolution was the key to understanding everything from the cell to the cosmos, that biology largely explains the minds and behaviors of human beings, that there was (some) evidence that reality unfolds in a progressive direction, and that cosmic evolution was a key to understanding the meaning of human life.
+Naturally, this led me to wonder if the cosmos becomes increasingly meaningful as it evolves or whether there really is a direction to cosmic evolution.

 It was also as a graduate student that I first thought about teaching a meaning of life course so as to better ascertain if there was a deep connection between evolutionary philosophy and my existential concerns.
 Then, shortly after receiving my Ph.D., I got a chance to teach that class, resulting in my becoming conversant in the contemporary philosophical literature surrounding the issue of life’s meaning.
 However, to my dismay, none of the philosophers I studied were much interested in evolution.